Not a Member?

 For short-term, temporary administration of DUOPA prior to PEG-J tube placement, treatment may be initiated by a naso-jejunal tube with observation of the patient’s clinical response.
 See Table 2 for the recommended tubing sets for naso-jejunal administration.

-sudden discontinuation or rapid dose reduction in patients taking
+Avoid sudden discontinuation or rapid dose reduction in patients taking DUOPA.

 Because DUOPA is administered using a PEG-J or naso-jejunal tube, gastrointestinal complications can occur.

-These complications include bezoar, ileus, implant site erosion/ulcer, intestinal hemorrhage, intestinal ischemia, intestinal obstruction, intestinal perforation, intussusception, pancreatitis, peritonitis, pneumoperitoneum, and post-operative wound infection.
+These complications include abscess, bezoar, ileus, implant site erosion/ulcer, intestinal hemorrhage, intestinal ischemia, intestinal obstruction, intestinal perforation, intussusception, pancreatitis, peritonitis, pneumonia (including aspiration pneumonia), pneumoperitoneum, post-operative wound infection, and sepsis.
 These complications may result in serious outcomes, such as the need for surgery or death.

 Instruct patients to notify their healthcare provider immediately if they experience abdominal pain, prolonged constipation, nausea, vomiting, fever, or melanotic stool [see Patient Counseling Information (17)].